Jia-wei0/Assignment2-COMP3040/README.md

 ## More Resources

-- **Markdown Tutorial**: For those new to Markdown, [Markdown Guide](https://www.markdownguide.org/getting-started/) is an excellent place to start.
+- **Markdown Guide**: For those new to Markdown, [Markdown Guide](https://www.markdownguide.org/getting-started/) is an excellent place to start.
 - **Modern Technical Writing**: Andrew Etter's book for a deeper understanding of the principles applied here.
 - **GitHub Pages Documentation**: For more details on using GitHub Pages.
 - **Jekyll**: Learn more about the static site generator used by GitHub Pages.